Look Quickly Down (in the book there is a map, you should look at YOUR map)

 Remember when I mentioned earlier that FF had a tool of using pairs to solve his puzzle?
 Well there is a hint in the chapter Gold and More.

 He describes that chest as maybe once holding "a bible (lower case b) or a Book Of Days (Capital Letters).
 This discrepancy screams at me.
 There is a hint here.
 The SONG- Book of Days by Enya was the title track (and contained the name of the movie) for Far and Away, released in the 1980s about the Oklahoma Land Rush of the 1800's.
 In the last scene of the movie Tom and Nicole place a flag/ Stake a Claim in the middle of their new land.
+Land claims were based on the PLSS survey maps and used for the new owners to 'stake title to their claim' in the local land office.

 The inclusion of Staking Your Claim confirms the location.
 The Oklahoma Land Rush locations were marked in the middle of the sections with flags.
 Claimants had to go to the center and stake THEIR claim.
+Once staked, they reported their claim to the land office.
+I believe that is the last step.